Glossary TermApril 20, 2024

 The Liquidation Price

-Every leveraged position has a liquidation price - the price level where you'll get wiped out.
+Every leveraged position has a liquidation price — the price level at which you get wiped out.

 • Bitcoin at $30,000